 BRX Update: State aid / Beihilferecht

-Allocation of competences between EU and Member States
+Aid capable of affecting trade between Member States

 The last criterion is often difficult to assess.
 To qualify as State aid, there is no requirement that trade is in fact affected.
 The possibility that a subsidy may affect trade is sufficient to meet this criterion.
 Aid, which is intended to support local services, may be caught because it strengthens the position of an enterprise, which competes with other entities in inter EU trade or creates barriers to entry for competitors to enter a local market.
 Where a market is open to competition from other Member States, the inter-state trade effect may be triggered.